-WaterPIO is currently working with more than a dozen clients in four states.
+WaterPIO is currently working with more than a dozen clients in eight states.
 Because much of our work involves crisis communications or internal public communications counsel, we provide case studies detailing our efforts on an as-requested basis out of respect for our clients.

 The case studies below have been presented at state and national conferences.
 You can contact us at

 (910) 622-8472 or via email at email@example.com for more information about our track record of success,

 along with a list of references.